-If this was not enough, he said that these scams try to create websites similar to well known news outlets, and there is when people thinks that these ads are legitimate.
+If this was not enough, he said that these scams try to create websites similar to well-known news outlets, and there is when people think that these ads are legitimate.

 Branson is the founder of Virgin Team, whose portfolio of over 400 providers contains the airline Virgin Atlantic.
 He has promoted bitcoin and blockchain technological know-how in the previous, which includes through an annual private island summit of marketplace individuals.

-Branson singled out a person fraud Bitcoin Trader in individual.
-CoinDesk frequented a web site promotion the plan, which poses as a CNN Tech article, complete with the outlet’s emblem and formatting if not its copy-enhancing.
+Branson singled out a person fraud Bitcoin Trader in an individual.
+CoinDesk frequented a website promoting the plan, which poses as a CNN Tech article, complete with the outlet’s emblem and formatting if not its copy-enhancing.

 Example of Scam